yextconsulting/pages-starter-react-consulting/README.md

    - You will be prompted to enter several API keys during this step which power the `<Reviews>`, `<Nearby>` and `<Locator>` components.
 If you do not plan to use these components, you can skip the API key input by pressing Enter.
    - The Reviews API key should come from a developer app with Read access to the Management API > Reviews endpoint.
-   - For both the Nearby API key as well as the Search API key, you can use an API key from any search experience in your account or a developer app with Read access to the Content Delivery API > Entities endpoint.
+   - The Nearby API key should come from a developer app with Read access to the Content Delivery API > Entities endpoint.
+   - The Search API key should be an API key from the search experience in your account you plan to use for your locator.
+If you plan to use the search experience that is created automatically for you in step 5, you can skip this step by hitting **Enter** and fill in the key after the search experience has been created.
    - These keys will live on the Site entity that is created during this step, so you can always update or add the keys later once the entity has been created.
    - For guidance on creating a developer app in the Yext plaform, see the first two steps of the Slug Manager section below.